Alexn555/reactmoviescrab/README.md

 ## How to run

-### The backend server
+### The backend serve
-Backend data is coming from https://uxcandy.com/~shapoval/test-task-backend/?developer=Name
+Backend data is coming from https://api.themoviedb.org/3/movie/popular

 ```bash
 npm start